Sunday-Knight/eaglercraft-vanilla1.8.8decoded/README.md

 {
 original download is separate from decode, called ...Offline_Signed.html.

-Intermediate decode step is the one thats called decoded20251206000033, WITHOUT the (1) or (2)
+Intermediate decode step is the one thats called decoded20251206000033, WITHOUT the (1)

-Fully decoded line 35 is the one with (1) and the one with (2)
+Fully decoded line 35 is the ones with (1)

-yowza my decoded is bigger than 25 mb gotta split it
+yowza my decoded is bigger than 25 mb gotta split it so there is _1 and _2 both in txt

 other minor codes can be decoded with AI, chatgpt.
 Will upload if I become unlazy and upon request }